 Progesterone in the Reproductive System

+You may be wondering, "what is progesterone?"
 As a refresher, progesterone plays two important roles in the reproductive system.
 First, the presence of progesterone can actually confirm ovulation, since progesterone is produced by the empty follicle after an egg is released (a.k.a. ovulation).

 Sufficient progesterone levels also support implantation and the early stages of pregnancy.
 Progesterone prepares the uterine lining for implantation and, once the embryo implants, progesterone ensures the uterine environment is healthy for the embryo to grow.